mmlacak/crochess/docs/source/licensing.rst

 Source code
 -----------

-Source code (C and Python files throughtout all of the project) is licensed under GNU GPL v3+.
+Source code is licensed under GNU GPL v3+; this includes C and Python files throughtout all of the project.

 Included license file is ``LICENSING`` in root folder of the project.